accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

     - [G108](https://www.w3.org/WAI/WCAG21/Techniques/general/G108.html).
 - EN 301 549 V3.2.1 (2021-03): *10.4.1.2 Name, role, value*.

-#### [Criterion 10.10](#crit-10-10) [A] Is the title of each form button relevant? {id="crit-10-10"}
+#### [Criterion 10.10](#crit-10-10) [A] Is the label of each form button relevant? {id="crit-10-10"}
 - **[Test 10.10.1](#test-10-10-1)** Does each form button meet these conditions? {id="test-10-10-1"}
-    - The title of the button accessible to assistive technologies is relevant.
+    - The label of the button accessible to assistive technologies is relevant.
-    - The visible text of the button is contained in the title accessible to assistive technologies.
+    - The visible text of the button is contained in the label accessible to assistive technologies.

 ##### Evaluation methodology {class="disclosure methodo"}